opentelekomcloud-docs/elastic-cloud-server/umn/source/getting_started/initializing_evs_data_disks/initializing_a_windows_data_disk_windows_server_2016.rst

 #.
 Click **Finish**.

    Wait for the initialization to complete.
-When the volume status changes to **Healthy**, the initialization has finished successfully, as shown in `Figure 10 <#enustopic0117490178enustopic0115255433fig14464150329>`__.
+When the volume status changes to **Healthy**, the initialization has finished successfully, as shown in Figure 10.

    .. figure:: /_static/images/en-us_image_0175083513.png
       :alt: Click to enlarge